Delaware LLC Name Search

 Delaware Name Availability Search

-2. Check off the disclaimer box, agreeing to the terms.
+2. Check the disclaimer box to agree to the terms.

 3. In the “Entity Kind” drop down list, select “Limited Liability Company (LLC)”.

-4. In the “Entity Ending” drop down list, select your desired ending.
-The ending “LLC” is the most common.
+4. In the “Entity Ending” drop down list, select your desired ending. (“LLC” is the most common.)

-6. Click the “Search” button (do not press the “Enter” button on your keyboard as it will take you to the wrong page).
+7. Click the “Search” button.
+(Do not press the “Enter” button on your keyboard as it will take you to the wrong page).

 • “The name ‘(your name) LLC’ is available.
-The cost for this reservation is $75.00”, that means your desired LLC name is available for use.
+The cost for this reservation is $75.00”.
+This message means your desired LLC name is available for use.
 You can just click “No” after the “Do you want to reserve this name?” question.
+Then you can use this name on your LLC paperwork like normal.

-• “The name is not available for reservation”, that means your desired LLC name is not available for use.
-You’ll need to think of a new name or use some creativity and come up with a unique variation.
+• “The name is not available for reservation”.
+This message means your desired LLC name is not available for use.
+You’ll need to think of a new name or come up with a unique variation.

 Delaware General Information Name Search